- Community Engagement

 On September 24, CreateTO’s historic building at 505 Richmond St. W. was transformed with lounge furniture, full-service food and beverage booths and flashing lights in order to help the NXT team celebrate our future city builders.
 NXT City Prize is an awards event that calls for entries from those under 35 detailing how they can make Toronto great in meaningful ways.
 The proposals deal with turning possibility into impact through structures, mobile apps, businesses, events or event pop-up installations to connect people and create opportunities in our public spaces.

-In supporting the next generation of city builders, Build Toronto welcomed over 700 of the City’s innovative thinkers through our building.
+In supporting the next generation of city builders, Build Toronto (now part of CreateTO) welcomed over 700 of the City’s innovative thinkers through our building.

 “Partnering with NXT City at 505 Richmond is meaningful for us at Build Toronto as it brings to life the type of development we want to see occur in this phenomenal heritage structure” says Salima Rawji, Director, Development.
 “Innovative thinking around privately held, publically accessible spaces is something we have focused on with this development in particular and aligns well with the NXT City urban ideas competition values.
 It’s exciting to host the best and brightest thinkers under 35 and see them respond so positively to our spaces and our redevelopment story.”